lyatiss/tcp_probe_plus/README.md

 The minimum hashtable size is 32 slots.
 If you explicitly set a lower value, it will be reset to 32.

-If you leave the hashtable size to be auto-calculated, then it is based on system memory availability as coded below but capped at 16,384 slots.
+If you leave the hashtable size to be auto-calculated, then it is based on system memory availability, as coded below, and capped at 16,384 slots.

     /* determine hash size (idea from nf_conntrack_core.c) */
     if (!hashsize) {